tsunami416604/azure-docs.hu-hu/includes/howto-blob-storage.md

 ![Blob1][Blob1]

 -   **Storage Account:** All access to Azure Storage is done through a storage account.
-See [Azure Storage Scalability and Performance Targets](http://msdn.microsoft.com/en-us/library/dn249410.aspx) for details about storage account capacity.
+See [Azure Storage Scalability and Performance Targets][Azure Storage Scalability and Performance Targets] for details about storage account capacity.

 -   **Container:** A container provides a grouping of a set of blobs.
     All blobs must be in a container.
 An account can contain an